life-itself/community/content/research.md

 ## About the Community

 For us, research has a broad meaning.
-It includes both general, systematic inquiry and sensemaking as well as more formal academic-style work.
+It includes systematic inquiry as well as more formal academic-style work.

 ### What topics?

-We are open to all topics that have a clear connection with a wiser, weller world society.
-However, we currently have three focus areas.
-These are, in order of priority:
+Any topic with a clear connection with a wiser, weller world society is welcome.
+At the same time, we do have the following focal areas in order of priority:

-- **Ontology and culturology**, i.e. the study ("science") of personal and collective development -- inner development and cultural evolution.
-For example, a rich literature documents the dramatic shifts in childrens' cognition, emotions and worldview as they mature, but what about the rest of our lives: are we stuck where we are or can we continue to develop and in what ways?
+- **Inner development and cultural evolution (Ontology and culturology)**: the rigorous study ("science") of personal and collective development -- inner development and cultural evolution.
+We are particularly interested in development through the lifespan and across cultures over time.
+For example, whilst a rich literature documents the growth in cognition, emotions and worldview of children, much less known about what is possible for us as adults -- can we continue to develop and in what ways?
 - **The politics of paradigmatic change**: collective action and movement building for a foundational shift in our onto-socio-economic systems.
 For example, how have large scale paradigmatic changes occurred in the past, for example the transition from pre-modern medieval societies to modern ones?
-- **Systems transformation**: that is, paradigmatic shifts in socio-economic (eco)systems For example, a move from a proprietary digital economy to an open one, from a carbon-based energy system to a post-carbon one, or, more generally, from capitalism to post-capitalism.
+- **Systems transformation**: major shifts in socio-economic (eco)systems.
+For example, the move from a proprietary digital economy to an open one, or from a carbon-based energy economy to a post-carbon one, or, from capitalism to post-capitalism.

 [Read more below](#topics)